 Early learning and childcare (ELC)

 Early learning and childcare (ELC) is a generic term used to cover the full range of early education and childcare available in Scotland today.
-The term early learning and childcare is intended to emphasise that the care and education of very young children are not two separate things.
+The term early learning and childcare is intended to emphasise that the care and education of very young children are inseparable.
 Babies, toddlers and young children learn all the time from their experiences.

-ELC settings are all those which offer education and childcare to children up to school age.
-These include settings known as family centres, day nurseries, nursery schools, nursery classes attached to primary schools, and childminders.
+ELC settings offer education and care to children up to school age.
+These include settings known as family centres, day nurseries, nursery schools and classes, childminders and playgroups.
 ELC settings can be operated by local authorities, private businesses, voluntary sector organisations, and in the case of childminders, self-employed individuals.

 - The Early Years Framework (2008) sets out a vision for early years services in Scotland to ensure that children get ‘the best start in life’.